“One flash of genius or one instant beam

 This is the work of the Emerging Sciences Foundation.

-The Kundalini Experimental Project is hosted on Brilliano, a social network created by ESF founder, Michael Molina.
+Project Evigram is hosted on Brilliano, a social network created by ESF founder, Michael Molina.

 The Kundalini phenomenon was well-known in ancient civilizations, but was usually shrouded under a veil of secrecy.
 While the reasons for this secrecy are not well-understood, it is clear that the process was studied and methods developed to accelerate the process.
 Whether veiled in mythological metaphor, alluded to in sublime poetry, or outright expounded upon, countless ancient writings exist – many of which have yet to be translated into Western languages.